ashwin-Grey/Frontend-Task/README.md

 ## Deliverables Expected

-1. **Source code** for all pages listed above (framework of your choice).
+1. **Source code** for all pages listed above.
 2. **API integration layer** — a clean service/client abstraction for all API calls.
 3. **README** in your repo explaining how to run the project locally and any environment variables needed.
-4. (Optional but appreciated) A brief **design rationale** explaining your UI/UX decisions.
+4. A brief **design rationale** explaining your UI/UX decisions.

 ---

 ## Questions?

 If anything is unclear about the expected functionality, refer to the reference screenshots provided or reach out before starting.
-Do not make assumptions about API contracts — confirm endpoint specs before building.